 We performed a comparison between CockroachDB and MariaDB based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The availability and the easy to use feature is the most valuable.
-The documentation is also good."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I use CockroachDB to test big data samples and to create the best structure for databases.
+We have four users and required 10 people for deployment and maintenance."

 "CockroachDB is highly reliable."